Ceramic glaze

 Ceramic glaze, or simply glaze, is a glassy coating on ceramics.
-It is used for decoration, to ensure the item is impermeable to liquids and to minimise the adherence of pollutants.
+It is used for decoration, to ensure the item is impermeable to liquids and to minimize the adherence of pollutants.

-Glazing renders earthenware impermeable to water, sealing the inherent porosity of biscuit earthenware.
+Glazing renders earthenware impermeable to water, sealing the inherent porosity of earthenware.
 It also gives a tougher surface.
 Glaze is also used on stoneware and porcelain.
 In addition to their functionality, glazes can form a variety of surface finishes, including degrees of glossy or matte finish and color.
 Glazes may also enhance the underlying design or texture either unmodified or inscribed, carved or painted.

-Most pottery produced in recent centuries has been glazed, other than pieces in bisque porcelain, terracotta, or some other types.
+Most pottery produced in recent centuries has been glazed, other than pieces in bisque porcelain.
 Tiles are often glazed on the surface face, and modern architectural terracotta is often glazed.
 Glazed brick is also common.
 Sanitaryware is invariably glazed, as are many ceramics used in industry, for example ceramic insulators for overhead power lines.

 The most important groups of traditional glazes, each named after its main ceramic fluxing agent, are: